iamlostdev/iamlostdev/README.md

 - 👋 Hi, I’m @intLostDev
 - 👀 I’m interested in how computers truly work like how does the cpu compute how does the gpu process video
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me mavery735@gmail.com